mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### PLASTIC EXPLOSIVE

-This generic, multi-purpose plastic explosive is a favourite of military units, terrorists, demolition teams and Travellers across Charted Space.
+This generic, multi-purpose plastic explosive is a favorite of military units, terrorists, demolition teams and Travellers across Charted Space.

 #### POCKET NUKE